joinpursuit/8-0-technical-curriculum/03-react/react-state-objects/lesson-notes/readme.md

 </span>
 ```

-Write a function to update the dog's attendance property.
+Write a function to update the dog's attendance property:

 ```js
 function updateDogAttendance(dogId) {